 - The pursuit of laboratory syntheses of rare and biologically active natural products, and

-- The application of our new chemical methods and synthesis strategies to problems at the interface of chemistry and biology – these efforts have been focused on “discovery-oriented” synthesis, where advances in organic chemistry define new pathways for discovery of unique compositions of matter with important biological properties.
+- The application of our new chemical methods and synthesis strategies to problems at the interface of chemistry and biology – these efforts are focused on using our advances in organic chemistry to enable new pathways for discovery of unique compositions of matter with important biological properties.

 The research group is composed of students that are passionate about the field of organic synthesis.
 These students span all levels and include advanced postdoctoral associates, graduate students, and undergraduates that are just beginning their inquiry into the field.
 Our laboratory has been recently renovated and is well equipped to support our studies.
 Currently, each student is provided with a 6 foot modern hood with a high vac. line, a fully stocked bench with sink, a rotovap, and access to one of our three instruments to facilitate routine chromatographic purifications.
 The laboratory also has two prep.
 HPLC systems, a solvent purification system, and a collection of undercounter refrigeration units for personal compound and reagent storage.